abtion/guidelines/career-development/ladder.md

 - [ ] Actively participates in feedback for team members.

 #### Technical skills
 - [ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).
+Ensures the completion of the tasks in their two areas of expertise.
 - [ ] Can debug issues occuring across multiple levels of the stack.

 ### Level 4

-#### Impact
+#### Impactful
-- [ ] Partners with project manager and designers to drive technical decisions based on highest output for all parties needs.
+- [ ] Partners with project managers and designers to drive technical decisions based on the highest output for all parties' needs.
+- Take tasks from client research to client acceptance.

 #### Simple
 - [ ] Does not over optimize.
 Understands when code is "good-enough".